DorianGrey/svelte-ts-playground/README.md

 # Svelte TS playground

-Just a playground app tot figure out how good Svelte works in conjunction with TypeScript already...
+Just a playground app to figure out how good Svelte works in conjunction with TypeScript already...

+This branch uses [snowpack](https://github.com/pikapkg/snowpack/) and its [default plugin](https://github.com/pikapkg/snowpack/blob/master/plugins/plugin-svelte) for `svelte`.

 # Tasks

 * `start` start the development server.
 * `build` creates a non-bundled production build.
+* `build:bundled` creates a bundled production build.
 * `test` starts unit tests via `jest` in watch mode.
 * `test:ci` executes all unit tests in CI mode, i.e. without cache and including coverage.
 * `e2e` executes all E2E tests.
 Note that this requires the development server to be available as well, i.e. use the `start` task in a different terminal tab.